 After we have differentiated between the two, it’s time for you to decide your career path.
 Remember that choosing between data science and analytics is not about choosing sides but picking a field that suits your skills and objectives.
 These are some things to consider before making the decision:

 Your background – Because data scientists and analysts differ in their tasks and educational backgrounds, your choice depends heavily on your level of education.
 As mentioned, data analysts pursue undergraduate degrees in science, technology, engineering, or math, with advanced degrees not needed so much.
-On the other hand, data scientists usually need a master’s or doctorate to cope with the demands of data mining and machine learning.
+On the other hand, data scientists usually need a master’s in data science or doctorate.

 If you’ve already finished an advanced degree, you need to choose which one fits you best.
 If you haven’t, then you’ll need to think of picking data analytics or going back to school to finish a master’s before choosing data science.